researchsetup/researchsetup.github.io/researchmodel.md

 <strong>The Vision(ary) paper</strong> highlights a set of outcomes so different from the rest of the research community that it's worth getting the word out because there's potential to increase $E[impact]$ of the whole community.

 {:.example}
 By 2011, Mechanical Turk (MTurk) had been around for about 6 years, often for labeling and data cleaning/collection tasks, and was getting attention from HCI communities.
-[Adam Marcus](http://www.marcua.net) suggested that MTurk was at a price point where workers could be though of as databases themselves.
-Despite lots of work on thinking of sensors, the web, remote machines, files as databases, thinking through the implications of fleshy, human databases was pretty exciting and we wrote a ["vision paper"](http://sirrice.github.io/files/papers/qurk-cidr11.pdf) around the idea.
+[Adam Marcus](http://www.marcua.net) suggested that MTurk was at a price point where workers could be thought of as databases themselves.
+Despite lots of work on modeling sensors, the web, remote machines, and files as databases, thinking through the implications of fleshy, human databases was pretty exciting and we wrote a ["vision paper"](http://sirrice.github.io/files/papers/qurk-cidr11.pdf) around the idea.
 It sketched an architecture and slapped together a language ($P(evid\|r)$ was mediocre), made hand-wavy assumptions (low $P(assum)$), and focused on the potential of great outcomes (high $\mathbb{O}_p$).

 <strong>The "Perfect" paper</strong> scores high on every term in our model.
 These tend to win "test of time" awards later on, because most people can't predict how $\mathbb{O}_p$ will actually play out.